 I'm both playful and sincere.
 Even though I enjoy most people, I tend toward having a few close friends.
 I'm a loyal and caring friend/companion.

 I often spend my free time hiking, biking, swimming, skiing, snowshoeing.
-Being active outdoors always makes me feel better.
+Being active outdoors always makes me feel good.

+I am an INFP on the Myers-Briggs test, if that means anything to you.
 I work in the mental health field.
 I have my masters in clinical social work from the Smith college social work program.
 I sometimes feel like this field chose me more than I chose it.
-On a good day, I spend my day getting paid to connect with other human beings.
+On a good day, I spend my day getting paid to connect with other people.
 I'm listening, empathizing, advocating, educating, supervising, collaborating, creative problem solving, facilitating groups, reading, regularly learning new things about myself and about the world...

 If your emotions are tied to the outcome of a Red Sox game, we probably won't work.
 That being said, I'm not opposed to going to a sporting event to have a good time, drink beer, and soak in the excitement.
 I love outdoor festivals of all kinds, especially music outdoors, farmers markets, etc.